pr-ogrammer/spring-crud-master/README.md

-# spring-crud-master
-# Repository as a playground for Spring & Hibernate
+# Repository as a playground for Spring and Hibernate
 # Author: PR-ogrammer

 [Version 1.0]